hemanthsai126/CIC-IDS/readme.md

 - Use a specific initial mission template.
 - Use a specific channel preference such as SMS first, email first, or voice only after manual approval.

 The page should explain whether a rule changes only future leads or also existing leads.
-For existing leads, the UI should show an estimated affected count before saving.
+For the first version, default rules should focus on new leads.
+If we later add existing-lead application, the UI should show an estimated affected count before saving.

 ## Engagement Hours